Corporate Conflict Resolution

 What does a psychotherapist / counsellor actually do?

 I'm a psychotherapist and a counsellor, and what people like me do is often described as "talk therapy."
 I'm not a psychologist or a psychiatrist.
 More particularly, I am a neuropsychotherapist, sometime referred to as a reconstructive psychotherapist, because a lot of what I do is aimed at changing the way different parts of your brain talk to each other.
+These are not things you need to know - they are things that I need to know in order to be helpful to you.

 Why do I need a shrink - surely my doctor can help me?

-Can you give me pills?
+Will you give me pills?

 How will we know if therapy is working?